eKeiran/NodeJS-Express-API/README.md

                   "age": "",
                    "phoneNo" : ""
                 }</code> </li>
-   <li>Checked all the POST, GET, PATCH, DELETE commands for the user details stored locally through postman.
+   <li>Checked all the POST, GET, PATCH, DELETE commands for the user details stored locally through POSTMAN.
 They all work. </li></ul>
    <h4><i>CONCLUSION: This API successfully performs all CURD operations on a user model with details stored in the program itself.<br></h4></i>
   <hr>
    <h2><ins>2.)
 Node.js and Express API Integrated with MySQL - Day 2</ins></h2>